Need to get in touch, have a question, or want to schedule an appointment?

 Please feel free to call us and ask about your insurer.

-We can accept motor vehicle collision insurance - a claim number is required.
-We cannot bill as a third party.
+We do accept motor vehicle collision insurance - a claim number is required.

 We do offer Cash Pay, and Superbills for you to submit to your insurer if we are not enrolled with your insurer yet.

 In an evaluation session, the PT will ask questions to gather relevant information about your condition.
 Then they will assess your movements, range of motion, strength, and body relationships using hands-on techniques.
 Finally, they will summarize findings, discuss them with you to ensure understanding, and propose a treatment plan.
 This usually involves some manual therapy techniques to improve joint relationships, and some exercises to reinforce the desired movement relationships.